Regional Refuse Disposal District One

 Clothing: There is a chute to the right of the first trash compactor for clothing of all kinds.
 Items MUST be placed in plastic bags.
 See the tag sale attendant for additional information.
 "Good" clothing is also accepted inside the tag sale building for resale.

 Garbage Compactor(s): There are two household garbage compactors on site, just past the "tag sale" building, on your right.
 These are for SORTED household garbage only.
 Inspectors are available for your questions.
 Anyone caught with unsorted trash will be kindly asked to deposit their trash in a container on the hill, for an additional fee.
-SORTED means no recycleables; including batteries, boxboard or cardboard, magazines, newspapers and inserts, metal, motor oil or antifreeze, office paper, plastics #1- #7 (UNLESS THEY ARE BLACK or contaminted from chemicals), glass food and beverage containers, propane tanks, windows, mattresses / box springs.
+SORTED means no recyclables; including batteries, boxboard or cardboard, magazines, newspapers and inserts, metal, motor oil or antifreeze, office paper, plastics #1- #7 (UNLESS THEY ARE BLACK or contaminated from chemicals), glass food and beverage containers, propane tanks, windows, mattresses / box springs.
 Please do not place the following items in the garbage compactor: wood longer than three feet, garden hoses, rope, tarps, or lengths of plastic.
 These items can damage the compactor.
 These items MUST be delivered to the upper lot.

 Aluminum Hopper: An aluminum hopper is located between the two trash compactors.
 Please deposit all aluminum products in this container, such as beverage cans, pet and other food containers, antennas, clothing racks, etc.

 Single Stream Containers: There are FOUR single stream containers on site, with eight openings to select from.
 While all are the same, we ask you to watch the signage carefully as some units may be full and others removed for transport.
 Please place the following items in these boxes: magazines, newspapers, office paper, plastics #1 -#7 (except BLACK plastic or items that contained chemicals), waxed and plastic milk and juice cartons, glass and metal food or beverage containers.
 Please be sure to wash (or at lease rinse out) your containers first!
-Food left in recycleable containers is not acceptable.
+Food left in recyclable containers is not acceptable.
 DO NOT PLACE PLASTIC BAGS IN SINGLE STREAM CONTAINERS!
 TAKE MERCHANDISE / GROCERY STORE PLASTIC BAGS BACK TO THE STORE FOR PROPER DISPOSAL!
 Black plastic is not recyclable, place these units in the trash and ask your grocer to stop using black plastic!
 Please remove all lids from food and beverage containers.
 Lids are to be placed in garbage dumpsters.

 Shredded Paper: Place all shredded paper in paper bags that can be sealed / closed and deposit this container into single stream boxes.
 DO NOT release shredded paper from a plastic bag.
 Place the plastic bag, with contents, into the garbage container.
 Please make sure all lids are off containers.